-(X) ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 2934.
-FOR FISCAL YEAR ENDED DECEMBER 25, 2004.

-OF

-( ) TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934.
-For the transition period of \\\\ to \\\\.

-Commission File No.: 0-22684

-UNIVERSAL FOREST PRODUCTS, INC. (Exact name of registrant as specified in its charter)

-MICHIGAN (State or other jurisdiction of incorporation or organization)

-38-1465835 (I.R.S.
-Employer Identification No.)

-2801 EAST BELTLINE, N.E., GRAND RAPIDS, MICHIGAN (Address of principal executive offices)

-49525 (Zip Code)

-(Registrant's telephone number, including area code)

-Securities registered pursuant to Section 12(b) of the Act:

-Title Of Each Class

-Name of Each Exchange on Which Registered

-Securities registered pursuant to Section 12(g) of the Act:

-COMMON STOCK, NO PAR VALUE (Title of Class)

-Indicate by checkmark whether the registrant: (1) has filed all reports required to be filed by Section 13, or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements in the past 90 days.

-Yes: [X] No: []

-Indicate by checkmark if disclosure of delinquent filers pursuant to Items 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. [ ]

-Indicate by checkmark whether the registrant is an accelerated filer (as defined in Rule 12b-2).

-Yes: [X] No: []

-As of June 26, 2004, 17,945,158 shares of the registrant's common stock, no par value, were outstanding.
-The aggregate market value of the common stock held by non-affiliates of the registrant (i.e. excluding shares held by executive officers, directors, and control persons as defined in Rule 405, 17 CFR 230.405) on that date was \$446,843,443 computed at the closing price of \$30.80 on that date.
+- ' Z ANNUAL REPORT PUR OF 1934.
+SUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT FOR FISCAL YEAR ENDED DECEMBER 31, 2005 .
+OR 0 TRANSITION REPORT PHRSHANT T O SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE O ACT OF 1934.
+I CKSCIII I o section is on is(u) of the securites exemined For the transition period of to Comm ission File No.: 0-22684 UNIVERS REST PRODUCTS, INC. Miskinso ' 38-1465835 Michigan (State or other jurisdiction of , (I.R.S.
+Employer incorporation or organization Identification No.) 280 1 East Beltline, N.E., Grand Rapid (Address of principal executive of 49525 (Zip Code) (Registrant's telep (616) 364-6161 shone number, including area code) Securities regis stered pursuant to Section 12(b) of th e Act: 7 Fitle Of Each Class Name of Eac h Exchange on Which Registered None Securities regis stered pursuant to Section 12(g) of th e Act: Comm on Stock, no par value (Title of Class) during the prec equired to be filed by Section 13, or 15(d) of the Securities Exchange Act of 1934 istrant was required to file such reports), and (2) has been subject to such filing Yes 🗵 No o Indicate by che eck mark if the registrant is a well-kn own seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes o No ☑ Indicate by che eck mark if the registrant is not requir ed to file reports p ursuant to Section 13 or Section 15(d) of the Act.
+Yes o No ☑ ms 405 of Regulation S-K is not contained herein, and will not be contained, to the best s incorporated by reference in Part III of this Form 10-K or any amendment to this Indicate by che one): eckmark whether the registrant is a la rge accelerated file r, an accelerated filer, or a non-accelerated filer (as defined in Rule 12b-2).
+(Check Large accelera ted filer o Accelerated fil er ☑ Non-accelerated filer o Indicate by che eck mark whether the registrant is a s nell company (as d efined in Rule 12-2 of the Act)

-As of January 29, 2005, 18,014,518 shares of the registrant's common stock, no par value, were outstanding.
+As of February 4, 2006, 18,528,673 shares of the registrant's common stock, no par value, were outstanding.